 Want to see more of my work?

-The portfolio includes web and mobile accessibility audits alongside these engineering projects.
+The portfolio includes web and mobile accessibility audits alongside these technical projects.